farisnour/lula-cli/README.md

 Lula is a CLI tool to manage pull requests in git repositories from the terminal.
-It currently only supports Gitlab repositories.
+It currently supports Gitlab repositories, including self-hosted instances.

 <!--
 ## Installation